ChepuriNatraj/1/README.md

 - No accounts or cloud sync required
 - Data persists between browser sessions
 - Clear all data with the "Clear All" button

+### Optional GitHub Sync
+- Click **“🔄 Enable Sync”** in the header and paste a GitHub personal access token with `repo` scope
+- The app stores the token locally and syncs to `tasks.json` in your configured repository every 30 seconds
+- Sync also triggers on focus and whenever local data changes
+- See `SYNC_SETUP.md` for a step-by-step walkthrough, security notes, and troubleshooting tips

 ### Export/Import
 - Data stored in JSON format in localStorage